 Next I did the centre square, which is just two 2-1/2" squares of lighter green and two of darker green.
 Sew them in contrasting pairs and then sew the pairs together.

+You can sew two of your side pieces on either end of the centre square and you've got the centre strip done.
 Of the same light green fabric as in the centre, cut two 5" squares and two 5" squares of your background fabric.
 Draw a line diagonally from corner to corner on the wrong side of each of the light green squares, match each right sides together with a background square and sew 1/4" seams on either side of this line.

 Cut each joined square in half along the line to form half-square triangles.
 Press open and square up.